faranbutt/Web-Parser/README.md

 **Step #2**

-- Install dependencies using: `pip install -r server/requirements.txt`

 - To start the frontend, run: `npm run dev`

+- For Backend, Install dependencies using: `pip install -r Backend/requirements.txt`

-- To start the backend, run: `python server/server.py` or `python3 server/server.py`
+- To start the backend, run: `python server/server.py` or `python3 Backend/server/server.py`

 - Open  http://localhost:5173/ in your browser and start using